Fish Farms - Reviewing the Rise of African Aquaculture

 - Evaluate mooring lines.

-Deep Trekker offers specific tools to allow ROVs to perform a variety of maintenance and surveillance tasks:
+Deep Trekker offers specific tools to allow ROVs to perform a variety of maintenance and inspection tasks:

 - Mort Retrieval System Recover morts and bring them to the surface for immediate evaluation.